-• Prerequisite service that must be installed on all members within an SSI cluster before any member of the cluster is IPLed on an IBM z17 family server:
+• Prerequisite service that must be installed on all members within an SSI cluster before any member of the cluster is IPLed on an IBM z17 family server.

-- z/VM 7.3 with the PTF for APAR VM66832, which provides infrastructure support for the IBM z17 family of servers. - Directory Maintenance Facility, function level 730, or an equivalent product. - If an external security manager is needed: - RACF Security Server for z/VM, function level 730, or an equivalent product
+- z/VM 7.4 with the PTF for APAR VM66839, or z/VM 7.3 with the PTF for APAR VM66832, which provides infrastructure support for the IBM z17 family server. - Directory Maintenance Facility, function level 740, or an equivalent product. - If an external security manager is needed: - RACF Security Server for z/VM, function level 740, or an equivalent product